rmscode/binary-garden/docs/hardware/raspberry-pi/pisignage.md

     [PiSignage](https://github.com/colloqi/pisignage) is a Digital Signage Player software primarily for Raspberry Pi boards and also supports other Debian based hardware systems as well.

+!!! note

+    As of 12/22/23 we have moved away from PiSignage in favor of DietPi for digital signage purposes.
+This allows us to update the OS and Chromium on a more regular basis.
+Something we had to wait on the PiSignage developers for.
+This was a problem because we moved from a .NET MAUI app to Blazor WASM (for easier development) and it wouldn't work with the PiSignage build we had.

 ## Configuration (Standalone Player)

 I wrote a shell script to speed up the deployment of standalone PiSignage players.
 Follow the steps below to get started.